Zane-dev16/Projeto-IA/README.md

 ### 3. Navigate to Projeto-IA Folder

-Open a terminal or command prompt and navigate to the Projeto-IA folder using the `cd` command:
+Open a terminal or command prompt and navigate to the Projeto-IA folder:

 ```bash
 cd /path/to/Projeto-IA